Old Spanish Trail (auto trail)

-The Old Spanish Trail (the OST) was an auto trail that once spanned the United States with almost 2750 mi of roadway from ocean to ocean.
+The Old Spanish Trail (OST) was an auto trail that once spanned the United States with almost 2750 mi of roadway from ocean to ocean.
 It crossed eight states and 67 counties along the southern border of the United States.
-Work on the auto highway began in 1915 at a meeting held at the Battle House Hotel in Mobile, Alabama; and, by the 1920s, the trail linked St. Augustine, Florida, to San Diego, California, with its center and headquarters in San Antonio, Texas.
-The work, was overseen at San Antonio and nationally by an executive committee consisting of prominent San Antonio businessmen which met at the Gunter Hotel weekly.
+Work on the auto highway began in 1915 at a meeting held at The Battle House Hotel in Mobile, Alabama; and, by the 1920s, the trail linked St. Augustine, Florida, to San Diego, California, with its center and headquarters in San Antonio, Texas.
+The work was overseen at San Antonio and nationally by an executive committee consisting of prominent San Antonio businessmen which met at the Gunter Hotel weekly.

 Promoters of the Old Spanish Trail claimed that it followed the route used by "Spanish Conquistadors" 400 years earlier, but there was no continuous trail from Florida to California in Spanish times.

 Archives

 The archives of the Old Spanish Trail Association are now held in the Special Collections of the Louis J. Blume Library at St. Mary's University in San Antonio.
 Smaller archives are held at the St. Augustine Historical Society, Jacksonville University, and other archives along the original route.